CBSR-Biobank/biobank/docs/client_scanning_and_decoding_configuration.md

     If you move the mouse to one of the corners, or the midpoint of one of the edges, you can resize the grid by left clicking on the mouse and moving it.
 The whole grid can be moved by pressing the left mouse button while hovering inside the region.
+See section [Keyboard and mouse actions](#keboard_and_mouse) for instructions on how to manipulate the region and the scanned image.

 1. Once the region contains all the tubes press the **Apply** button.
 It is usually better to make the region slightly larger than the edge of the tubes so as to not cut off the barcodes.